ChrisWiles/Slide-Puzzle/README.md

 - User can see winning time
 - User can reset board
 - User can play a variety of board sizes
+- User can see top scores
+- User can set a top score
+- User can submit their top score

 ### Tech